 Volunteer time is applied against the active budget at the time the volunteer time is approved.

-For example, if a user submits volunteer time in 2022 that is approved in 2023, it will be applied against the user’s 2023 volunteer rewards budget.
-So if you’d like rewards to apply to your 2022 budget, communicate a deadline with your people that allows time for you to approve them before the end of 2022.
+For example, if a user submits volunteer time in 2023 that is approved in 2024, it will be applied against the user’s 2024 volunteer rewards budget.
+So if you’d like rewards to apply to your 2023 budget, communicate a deadline to your people that allows time for you to approve them before the end of 2023.

 For credit card and PayPal donations

-All credit card and PayPal donations must be entered into the system before December 31 at 23:59:59 UTC to ensure the donations count towards the tax year and the match is pulled from the correct budget.
-Spark operates in the UTC time zone; therefore we recommend communicating an earlier deadline to account for any last-minute donors at your organization.
+- All credit card and PayPal donations must be entered into the system before Dec.
+31 at 23:59:59 UTC to ensure the donations count towards the tax year and the match is pulled from the correct budget.
+Spark operates in the UTC time zone therefore we recommend communicating an earlier deadline to account for any last minute donors.

-For example, when sending out your year-end communications or setting up your news items in Spark, we recommend giving your people a deadline of midnight December 30 or noon of December 31 to ensure that no donation accidentally rolls into January.
+For example, when sending out your year-end communications or setting up your news items in Spark, we recommend giving your people a deadline of midnight Dec.
+30 or noon Dec.
+31 to ensure that no donation accidentally rolls into January.

 Payroll and My Rewards

-- It can take up to 8 weeks to vet and onboard an organization for inclusion into your program.
-Encourage your people to submit their cause nominations before November 1 to ensure that they can be included and supported throughout the holiday season and before the new year.
+- It can take up to eight weeks to vet and onboard an organization for inclusion into your program.
+Encourage your people to submit their nonprofit/cause nominations before Nov.1 to ensure that they can be included and supported throughout the holiday season and before the new year.

-- Make sure to communicate to your people about when their donations will be arriving to their favorite causes.
-Donations are collected and aggregated on a monthly schedule, so all donations made in December will be received by the cause in or around the end of January of the following year.
-If employees would like a cause to receive their donation by December 31, make sure they know to get their donations in by the end of November.
+- Communicate when donations will arrive.
+Donations are collected and aggregated on a monthly schedule, so all donations made in December will be received by the nonprofit in or around the end of January of the following year.
+If employees would like a nonprofit to receive their donation by Dec.
+31, make sure they know that donations must be submitted by the end of November.

 Need to pull a tax receipt for a former employee?
 Here are the steps: